drkstr101/magenta-panda-8c20b/src/pages/index.md

     image_alt: App preview
     title: Watheia Labs
     content: >
-      Watheia Foundation is a research group and technology incubator committed to open access computing, active in the field of natural languages and Open AI / GPT-3.
+      Watheia Labs, LLC is a technology incubator and research group active in the field of AI and Data Science.
     actions:
       - label: Learn More
         url: /features